mikeyoshino/TheFreezeTeamBlog/input/posts/MoreBetterUI.md

 Title: More Better UI
+Published: 12/17/2019
 Tags:
   - Design
   - UI
   - Adobe XD
 Author: Steven T. Cramer
 Image: BetterUi.jpg
+Description: Design has always been a weak point of mine so in my constant effort to attain human perfection I'm going to attempt to develop my skills!
+Excerpt: Design has always been a weak point of mine so in my constant effort to attain human perfection I'm going to attempt to develop my skills!
 ---

 Design has always been a weak point of mine so in my constant effort to attain human perfection I'm going to attempt to develop my skills!
 I found this site [DailyUi](https://www.dailyui.co/) and the gist is they email you a UI task daily and you create your solution and either tweet it or post it on Dribble tagging them.
 The more you do this, it increases your chances of getting offerred a free UI resource and allegedly increases your proficiency at UI Design.